vlee489/AC51041-RestAPI/README.md

 ## Continuous Integration
 All CI is using GitHub actions setup via `./github` folder, and results can be **viewed** via the actions tab on GitHub

+### What this was for
+This was made for a University of Dundee CompSci Devops Module.